-Highfield-Cascade is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Highfield-Cascade is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Highfield-Cascade is a town of professionals, construction workers and builders and service providers.
 There are especially a lot of people living in Highfield-Cascade who work in healthcare (16.41%), office and administrative support (12.12%) and management occupations (11.36%).

 Also of interest is that Highfield-Cascade has more people living here who work in computers and math than 95% of the places in the US.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Highfield-Cascade has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Highfield-Cascade has few renters and college students.
 But the biggest reason it is quieter in Highfield-Cascade than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Highfield-Cascade may be for you.

 One downside of living in Highfield-Cascade, however, is that residents on average have to contend with a long commute, spending on average 33.93 minutes every day commuting to work.